 From standardization to customization - ERP for Custom Manufacturing

 The solution: mass customization.
-Standard, off-the-shelf products are giving way to "mass goods made to measure" - it is becoming rare for two completely identical cars to roll off the assembly line, and custom creations are becoming as normal as designing your own brand name sneakers.
-The goal is to produce customized products as efficiently (and thus for the same price) as serial production.
-So many series manufacturers are suddenly also faced with the classic problems of make-to-order manufacturers.
-Take in consideration a specific ERP for Custom Manufacturing.
+Standard, off-the-shelf products are giving way to mass goods made to measure.
+It is becoming rare for two completely identical cars to roll off the assembly line, and custom creations are becoming as normal as designing your own brand name sneakers.
+The goal is to produce customized products as efficiently as serial production.
+So many series manufacturers are suddenly faced with the classic problems of make-to-order manufacturers: how to be efficient and profitable while customizing.
+If you want to do just that, to gain the agility to customize efficiently and drive profitability, consider a specific ERP system for Custom Manufacturing.

 Digitization as opportunity

-Even if the degree of customization varies, ranging from configuration using a range of predefined options to developing a completely new product based on customer requirements, customization makes process optimizations more complicated and reduces profit margins.
+Even if the degree of customization varies – ranging from configuration, which uses a range of predefined options, to developing a completely new product based on customer requirements – customization makes process optimizations more complicated and reduces profit margins.
 Which make-to-order manufacturers will manage to remain competitive in the face of globalization?
 And how can series producers link the benefits of mass production to the demands of customer-specific production?
-The consistent use of new technologies is a must: trends such as 3D printing, robotics or augmented reality increase speed, quality and agility - critical success factors for custom manufacturing.
+The consistent use of new technologies is a must: trends such as 3D printing, robotics or augmented reality increase speed, quality and agility – critical success factors for custom manufacturing.
 Future-oriented, make-to-order manufacturers and mass customization pioneers are not only leaders in innovative technology, but also demand uncompromising flexibility from their ERP systems.
-Take in consideration a specific ERP for Custom Manufacturing.
+Consider a specific ERP for Custom Manufacturing.

 abas ERP for Custom Manufacturing